 Gavi supports HPV vaccines for national introduction and demonstration programmes

 Immunisation coupled with screening and treatment is the best strategy to rapidly reduce the burden of cervical cancer.
-However, the high cost of the vaccine and challenges of reaching adolescent girls to deliver immunisation have been barriers to introduction in poorer countries.
+However, historically the high cost of the vaccine and challenges of reaching adolescent girls to deliver immunisation have been barriers to introduction in poorer countries.

 Gavi is working to bridge the equity gap by providing the vaccine at affordable and sustainable prices, and to support countries with demonstration programmes to build capacity and test different approaches to deliver the vaccine to adolescent girls.